Activate Your Burner

 For some businesses, especially those categorized as higher risk, processing costs can be significantly higher.
 High-risk merchants may see rates approach 8–10%, and many are charged a flat per-transaction fee of $0.20–$0.30 on top of percentage-based pricing.
 This often affects small businesses that sell online, take advance payments, operate in regulated categories like cannabis or CBD, or see higher-than-average chargebacks.

-The important point is not the exact breakdown.
-It's that you are not paying one company.
+The point isn't the exact breakdown.
 You're paying into a system.

 Pay with Credit Card